DJI Mini 3 Pro review: our new favorite travel drone

 • Mini 3 Pro Fly More Kit Plus: $249 US

-Buyers can pre-order the Mini 3 Pro and Fly More kits now, but DJI is hoping to avoid supply chain headaches by holding shipments until they have sufficient supply to meet pre-order demand.
+Buyers can pre-order the Mini 3 Pro and Fly More kits now, but DJI is hoping to avoid supply chain headaches by shipments until they have sufficient supply to meet pre-order demand.
 So in an effort to be equitable to all, DJI expects to ship these items later this summer.

 Conclusion